CarloLepelaars/carlolepelaars/README.md

 # Hi there, nice to meet you!

 I'm focused on {AI, Quantum, Investing, Reading, Music}.
-I enjoy exploring the intersections of different fields and contributing to open source.
+I enjoy exploring intersections of different fields and contributing to open source.
 I work as a Data Scientist with [CrowdCent](https://crowdcent.com).

 ---